Premier Ultimate League: History

 The league began with eight teams in 2019.
 The inaugural championship was won by the Medellin Revolution.

 The 2020 season saw the addition of four new teams and the organization of the league into two divisions, Central and East.
 On April 24, 2020, the PUL announced the cancellation of the 2020 season due to the COVID-19 pandemic.

 In response to the ongoing COVID-19 pandemic, the PUL elected to hold a limited 2021 competition season with games occurring across three weekends in August 2021 in New York, Milwaukee, and Portland, Maine.
 With three teams competing at each event, the Raleigh Radiance, Milwaukee Monarchs, and Medellin Revolution emerged victorious.

 Starting in 2022, the league was divided into three divisions; Midwest, South, and East.
 The Medellin Revolution defeated the DC Shadow in the 2022 championship game to win their second successive championship.

 In December 2022, it was announced that Medellin would be leaving the PUL to join a new Latin American league, and that they would be replaced by the Philadelphia Surge.

 In November 2023, it was announced that Columbus would be leaving temporarily, and the remaining teams would be redistributed into two divisions, North and South.

-After the 2024 season it was announced that the Los Angeles Astra, formerly of the Western Ultimate League, would be joining the PUL.
+After the 2024 season the Los Angeles Astra joined the PUL from the Western Ultimate League.
+They played in the 2025 season, returning to the WUL for 2026.

 In December 2024, the Portland Rising announced that they would be suspending operations.